TrellixVulnTeam/asamba_7EKL/README.md

 The computation of the grid, the development of the database, and the development of this repository are currently under intense development.
 So, things will grow/improve steeply soon.

 ## Installation
+... of `asamba` is pretty easy!
 There are variety of possibilities to download and install this repository on your local machine.
-Below, I mention two of the most straightforward approaches:
+But below, I mention two of the most straightforward approaches:

 * The `asamba` package is officially released through the Python Package Index website.
 You may access the package via this link <https://pypi.python.org/pypi/asamba/1.02>.
 Therefore, you can use the `pip` command to install the package on any user-defined target directory, say <target-dir> (absolute path).